-Kelly received a Bachelor’s of Science in Agriculture in Agricultural Biology in 1985, and M.Sc. and Ph.D. degrees in Plant Pathology from the Department of Biology at the University of Saskatchewan.
-Kelly’s graduate work focused on the epidemiology of sclerotinia stem rot of canola and the potential of using petal testing as an indicator of disease risk.
-Currently, Kelly is a Research Scientist with Agriculture and Agri-Food Canada at Lacombe, Alberta.
+Kelly was born in Humboldt, Saskatchewan and raised mainly in Saskatoon, but spent most of his summers on his father’s small grain farm near St. Brieux, Sask.
+Currently, he is a plant pathologist with the Lacombe Research and Development Centre, Agriculture and Agri-Food Canada (AAFC), in Lacombe, Alberta, and is part of the joint Alberta/Canada Barley Development Group.
+He received a Bachelor of Science in Agriculture in Agricultural Biology in 1985, and M.Sc. and Ph.D. degrees in Plant Pathology from the Department of Biology at the University of Saskatchewan.
+Kelly’s graduate work focused on the epidemiology of sclerotinia stem rot of canola and the potential of using petal testing as an indicator of disease risk and fungicide need.

 Kelly’s main focus is on cereal diseases, especially those of barley and wheat, but also works on canola, as part of collaborative studies with colleagues across Canada.
 Through his father Tom, his graduate student supervisor Robin Morrall, and his interactions with farmers, industry staff, and research colleagues, Kelly has developed a passion for field-based plant pathology research and the development of practical solutions for effective plant disease management.